AdobeDocs/commerce-events/src/pages/guides/gateway/transforms.md

 }
 ```

-## Filter Schema
+## Filter schema

+The [Filter Schema] transform allows you to specify which schema elements to include or exclude in your mesh.
+You can include or exclude entire queries and mutations, or place restrictions on which types can appear in your calls.

-The [Filter Schema] transform allows you to include or exclude fields from your configuration file.
-This means that queries run with this configuration will use the filtered schema.
-In the example below, the queries that reference the [PWA] handler will have the Category and Customer Order fields filtered out of their schema.
+For example, you might want to exclude deprecated queries, mutations, and types from your schema so that your integration is not affected when these entities are removed.
+In the example below, the deprecated Adobe Commerce  `category` and `customerOrders` queries are filtered out of the [PWA] handler.

 <!-- I'm not certain if the paragraph above is accurate.
 The documentation here is a little sparse: https://www.graphql-mesh.com/docs/transforms/filter-schema -->